Tumby Bay

 Source / Links: Link 1 Link 2

-The world's first commercial-scale Asparagopsis seaweed production facility, the EcoPark grows and processes red seaweed to produce Methane Tamer feed supplements that reduce methane emissions in livestock by up to 90%.
-Phase 1 includes 10 cultivation ponds with 2 million liters capacity, producing 80 tonnes annually and serving 4,500 cattle per day.
-Expansion planned to 100 ponds serving 45,000 cattle daily, with potential for 500 ponds serving hundreds of thousands of cattle.
+The world's first commercial-scale Asparagopsis seaweed production facility, the EcoPark grows and processes the seaweed to produce Methane Tamer feed supplements that reduce methane emissions in livestock by up to 90%.
+Phase 1 is operational and includes 10 cultivation ponds with a 2 million litre capacity, producing 80 metric tonnes annually, serving 4,500 cattle per day.
+A planned expansion to 100 ponds will serve 45,000 cattle daily, with long-term potential for 500 ponds.

 Ports, Marinas, Fisheries & Aquaculture